 Why are Autism and Schizophrenia so hard to understand?
-Are they related?
+Are Autism and Schizophrenia Causes related?
 With years of research, both disorders remain a puzzle.
-Dr. Semon has published a new article in the journal, Medical Hypotheses, exploring what could be the missing link in this puzzle (Dietary cyclic dipeptides, apoptosis and psychiatric disorders: A hypothesis; 2014 Jun;82(6):740-3. doi: 10.1016/j.mehy.2014.03.016.
+Dr. Semon has published an article in the journal, Medical Hypotheses, exploring what could be the missing link in this puzzle (Dietary cyclic dipeptides, apoptosis and psychiatric disorders: A hypothesis; 2014 Jun;82(6):740-3. doi: 10.1016/j.mehy.2014.03.016.
 Epub 2014 Mar 18).

 Where did the idea come from?